Nijenhuis BiHom-Lie bialgebras and differential Lie bialgebras: Introduction

 $\mathbf{Notation.}$ Throughout this paper, we will always work over a base field \bfk.
 All algebras, linear spaces etc. will be over \bfk.
-By an algebra we mean a unitary associative noncommutative algebra, unless the contrary is specified.
-Denote by $\Omega $ a semigroup, unless otherwise specified.
+Denote by $\mathbb{N^{+}}$ the set of positive integers, unless otherwise specified.
 For the composition of two maps $ p $ and $ q $, we will write either $ p\circ q $ or simply $ pq$.
-In this paper, all considered vector space are finite dimensional.
-Denote by $<,>$ the natural pair between the vector space $L$ and its dual space $L^*$.
+In this paper, all considered vector space are finite dimensional, and we denote by $\mathfrak{gl}(V)$ the general linear Lie algebra consisting of all linear maps from vector space $V$ to $V$.
+Denote by $\langle \cdot, \cdot \rangle$ the natural pair between the vector space $L$ and its dual space $L^*$.
+For convenience, we write $r=\sum r_{1}\otimes r_{2}$ as $r=r_{1}\otimes r_{2}$.